-The doctoral programme in Social Sciences includes the following disciplines: Music Studies, Sociology, Social Anthropology, Social Policy, Social Psychology, Social Work, Gender Studies and the research field of Peace and Conflict Studies.
+The doctoral programme in Social Sciences includes the disciplines of Gender Studies, Sociology, Social Psychology, Social Anthropology, Social Policy, Social Work, Youth Research and the research field of Peace and Conflict Research.

 The Postgraduate Committee acts as a board for the doctoral programmes.

-Information on the courses offered for the doctoral degree can be obtained from the curricula of the University, from the notice boards of the disciplines and from the web pages of the School.
+Please note!
+Information on the courses offered for the doctoral degree can be obtained from the teaching schedules of the University and sometimes via email list yky-jatko (at) uta.fi.
+Please see the links on the right.
 The degree requirements are stated below.

-The doctoral studies follow the same structure in all the doctoral programmes of the School.
-The studies ( 240 ECTS) consist of three modules:
+The doctoral studies follow the same structure in all the four doctoral programmes mentioned above.
+The studies (240 ECTS) consist of three modules:

 1. Joint doctoral studies